bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 # README_FIRMWARE_UPGRADE_METHOD.md

+# NOTICE : THIS PROCEDURE IS UNDER REVIEW.
+Many people have contacted me recently about issues in this procedure, especially in regards to kernel upgrades.

+I am aware of the issue.
+I am in the process of fixing it.
+Check back in a few days time.
+Hoepfully by September 2022 the process will be fixed and improved.

+Thanks for your understanding!!

 ## Summary
 This is a guide that describes how to generate a firmware update for a Seagate Central NAS that contains a modern, cross compiled